PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 </tr>
 </tbody>
 </table>
-<b>Note: The evaluation dataset for the above accuracy metrics is the self-built layout region detection dataset of PaddleOCR, which includes 500 common document images of Chinese and English papers, magazines, contracts, books, test papers, and research reports.
-GPU inference time is based on NVIDIA Tesla T4 machine, precision type is FP32, and CPU inference speed is based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads, precision type is FP32.</b>

 > ❗ The above listed are the <b>3 core models</b> that the layout detection module mainly supports.
 This module supports a total of <b>11 full models</b>, including multiple models predefined with different categories.
 Among them, there are 9 models that include the seal category.
 In addition to the above 3 core models, the remaining model list is as follows: